Our people

 Natalie holds a Bachelor of Laws (Hons) / Bachelor of Business Management from the University of Queensland.

-Jane leads EJA's federal law reform work, and serves communities and groups in the NT to protect the environment and advocate for stronger legal protections for the rich and complex ecosystems in northern Australia.
+Jane works with communities and groups in the NT who want to protect the rich and complex ecosystems in northern Australia.
+This includes advocating for better nature laws.

 Before joining EJA, Jane worked as a civil lawyer at the North Australia Aboriginal Justice Agency in Darwin and in litigation at Herbert Smith Freehills in Melbourne.